-How often should you vacuum?
+How often should you drag your amazing vacuum cleaner our of your cleaning closet?
 Well, while there's no one-size-fits-all answer, your lifestyle can offer clues about the best vacuuming schedule for you.
 Vacuuming might not be your favorite task, but there's no arguing that it's your best ally in the chore war against dust bunnies, crumbs, pet fur, and your own stray locks.

 The ideal frequency will depend on things like the number of pets in the house, whether you typically wear shoes while you're at home, and the type of flooring you have.
+I mean, you also need to think about how many rugs you own, too.
 Admittedly, even we had to clean our act up after researching 'how often should you vacuum your carpet'.

 But it's not just this floorcovering that needs attention.
 You'll also need a suitable vac timetable for hard floors including real wood, LVT, and tiles too.

 We spoke to the experts to find the right balance for your home and family.
-And, if you need a new vacuum to keep up with your cleaning regime, check out our best vacuum cleaners guide.
+Here's what they told us:

 How often should you vacuum?

 'Vacuum [a new carpet] daily if possible during the first few weeks.
 Loose fibers can work their way to the surface, and these will be removed by vacuuming,' says Punam Chada, carpet buyer, Carpetright (opens in new tab).